cosmos/ibc/spec/ics-003-connection-semantics/README.md

 }
 ```

+### Versioning

+During the handshake process, two ends of a connection come to agreement on a version bytestring associated
+with that connection.
+At the moment, the contents of this version bytestring are opaque to the IBC core protocol.
+In the future, it might be used to indicate what kinds of channels can utilise the connection in question, or
+what encoding formats channel-related datagrams will use.
+At present, it could be used by host state machines
+to negotiate encodings, priorities, or connection-specific metadata related to custom IBC logic.

 ### Subprotocols

 This ICS defines two subprotocols: opening handshake and closing handshake.
 Header tracking and closing-by-misbehaviour are defined in [ICS 2](../ics-002-client-semantics).
 Datagrams defined herein are handled as external messages by the IBC relayer module defined in [ICS 26](../ics-026-relayer-module).